 Anyone who knows me knows that diagnosis is my “thing.”
-Saving teeth is SO important to me, and endodontic diagnosis and treatment planning is the number one key to being able to achieve that.
+Saving teeth is SO important to me, and endodontic diagnosis and treatment planning is the number one key to being able to do that more often.

 Why do I care SO much?
 Because of my own personal tooth story.
 I was born without eight teeth, and after lots of early years filled with dental appointments, I had a dentist who extracted the wrong tooth.
 So, based on my own tooth stories, when I see a misdiagnosis, it really hits me in the heart.
 I view other people’s teeth and dental experiences as if they were my own.

-This case I’ll discuss here in this blog post truly broke my heart when the patient came into my office.
+This case truly broke my heart when the patient came into my office.

 This was a repeat patient of mine.
-He had seen me before for a re-treatment on a different tooth, and we’d had success in the past, so he was back for treatment on another tooth.
+He had seen me before for a re-treatment on a different tooth, and we’d had success, so he was back for treatment on another tooth.

 Here are his preoperative radiographs…

-I can see that there is a periapical radiolucency around teeth #30 and 31.
+I could see that there was a periapical radiolucency around teeth #30 and 31.
 Tooth #30 had a previous root canal and had been restored with a crown.
-Teeth #3, 5, and 31 had been restored with composite restorations.
-And tooth #4 also had a previous root canal and had been restored with a crown.
+Teeth #3, 5, and 31 were restored with composite restorations.
+And tooth #4 also had a previous root canal and was restored with a crown.

 The treatment plan that was suggested to him by his general dentist didn’t sit well with him, and he wanted to get a second opinion before he took action on any endodontic treatment plan —especially one that he had his doubts about.
-Before I tell you what that treatment plan ended up being, let me walk you through the rest of my findings.
+Before I tell you what that treatment plan was, let me walk you through the rest of my findings on this case.

 The axial shot showed that the disto-lingual canal has been “missed,” since it didn’t appear to be as radiodense as the other canals.
-At least this canal wasn’t cleaned all the way to working length (see the preoperative periapical radiograph above).
+What’s more, this canal wasn’t cleaned all the way to working length (see the preoperative periapical radiograph above).

 The sagittal view showed a BIG periapical radiolucency around teeth #30 and 31.

-So, now I will tell you what his dentist told him to do.
+I’m going to share with you what this patient’s dentist told him to do.
 This was his treatment plan: